-Enterprises occur in cities and towns in patterns with strong systemic characteristics.
-As there exist patterns and orbits of regularity in space, our work reveals statistical significant regularities in the enterprise world, even in how enterprise churn manifests.
+In cities and towns, enterprises occur in patterns with strong systemic characteristics.
+Similar to the patterns and orbits of regularity in space, our work reveals statistical significant regularities in the enterprise world.

 - Assess how business and investment friendly localities are;

 - enterprise policy formulation,